IIP Placements in Politics, Public Policy, Sociology, and Anthropology

 - In addition, intern may assist with web page development, web content management, database support, new media activities, electronic document management system (EDMS) projects.

-IIP candidates with interests in science, communication, engineering, economics or social sciences, with specific interests in environment issues, food safety, agriculture and/or China are encouraged to apply.
+Qualifications: IIP candidates with interests in science, communication, engineering, economics or social sciences, with specific interests in environment issues, food safety, agriculture and/or China are encouraged to apply.
 Mandarin proficiency is required.
-Two placements have been established for International Internship Program (IIP) interns.
+View a PowerPoint presentation (.pdf) by a past intern.

 Location: Taipei, Taiwan